Jacoby6000/gateaas/README.md

 A gate accepts input via `curl http://my-gate/in/$inputNumber -d $bool`
 * `$inputNumber` represents the pin being set.
 Unary gates (NOOP, NOT) will always use input 0.
 Binary gates will use 0 or 1.
-* `$n` represents the value the pin is being set to.
+* `$bool` represents the value the pin is being set to.
 Accepts 0, 1, true, false

 See examples for what is possible